Cloud Provider Traffic Share in Q1 2026: AWS, Google Cloud, and Azure's Share of Internet Traffic

 asia-southeast1 (Singapore) 2.0%

 Only 30.2% of GCP requests resolve to a named region.
-Among those, Iowa (7.3%), South Carolina (3.9%), and Northern Virginia (3.2%) dominate the US allocation.
-Frankfurt (3.0%) leads in Europe.
+Among those, Iowa (7.3%), South Carolina (3.9%), and Northern Virginia (3.2%) take the US.
+Frankfurt (3.0%) leads Europe.

-Microsoft Azure: Split Between Global and US East
+Microsoft Azure: split between global and US East

 Region Share of Azure Requests